-Yeah, honestly, like within Cloudflare and Kindred, our values align so much with that customer first mindset, solving the customer's problem from their lens in regards to what they are trying to achieve.
+Yeah, honestly, within Cloudflare and Kindred, our values align so much with that customer first mindset, solving the customer's problem from their lens in regards to what they are trying to achieve.

 And I think that's where the strongest partnership is within Kindred and Cloudflare.

 Deepika, we talked about many of the things overall in this podcast, but I would love to maybe have you again as well for some of the technical architectural use cases.